Centrality of shortest paths: Algorithms and complexity results: Computational experiments

 \section{Computational experiments}

-We tested Algorithm~\ref{alg:algorithm} on a large number of synthetic and real-world graphs.
+We tested \Cref{alg:algorithm} and \Cref{alg:betweenness-algorithm} on a large number of synthetic and real-world graphs.
 The experiments were conducted on a Mac Studio (2023) with Apple M2 Ultra and 128 GB of RAM running macOS Ventura 13.6.
-The algorithm was implemented in Python 3.9.
+The algorithms were implemented in Python 3.12.